Rotorua is a cultural, adventure & geological wonderland and possibly the strangest place I have ever visited.

 7. Rotorua Museum

-A beautiful building in itself located in the government gardens - a beautiful setting.
+A beautiful building in itself and located in the Government gardens - which is a beautiful setting.
 Wingspan has recently released 3 baby falcons in the gardens and you can spot these young ones flying around.

-If Biking is a passion of yours - then you must have heard of Redwood Forest - famous for its mountain biking tracks.
-There are also many hiking trails and even wineries that can offer tours – just ask the girls at reception.
+If cycling is a passion of yours - then you must have heard of 'The Redwoods'; Whakarewarewa Forest which is famous for its mountain biking tracks as well as it's massive trees.
+There are also many hiking trails and even wineries that can offer great cycling tours – just ask the girls at reception.

 Rotorua is a Maori term that means 'two lakes.'
 The name was given before early tribes discovered that there are in fact 18 lakes in the region.
 The town has so many activities and once in a lifetime opportunities that I definitely recommend at least 5 days here when travelling or backpacking through New Zealand.